 Since the release of Blackfish, there has been a major shift in public attitudes toward, and perceptions of, captive cetaceans globally, with more members of the public seeing the practice as inhumane and no longer acceptable.
-593 In response to these changing views, several tourism companies (including Virgin Holidays and TripAdvisor) announced as early as 2014 that they would stop offering, or would restrict their promotion of, tours to dolphinaria and SWD attractions.
-594 The Vancouver Park Board voted to end the public display of cetaceans at Vancouver Aguarium in 2017595 and several countries, including Vietnam and France, have rejected proposals for new dolphinaria or are considering new policies that will result in the phasing out of cetacean display through breeding bans.
-596 campaign against orcas in captivity, with the CEO pledging US\$1 million to help establish a seaside sanctuary for captive orcas.
-The Whale Sanctuary Project was established in May 2016.598
+In response to these changing views, several tourism companies (including Virgin Holidays and TripAdvisor) announced as early as 2014 that they would stop offering, or would restrict their promotion of, tours to dolphinaria and SWD attractions.
+In 2017, the Vancouver Park Board voted to end the public display of cetaceans at Vancouver Aquarium, and France, have rejected proposals for new dolphinaria or are considering new policies that will result in the phasing out of cetacean display through breeding bans.671

 In 2015, a workshop was held at the 21st Biennial Conference on the Biology of Marine Mammals, to investigate the feasibility of "seaside" retirement sanctuaries for captive orcas and belugas.
-597 The following year, Munchkin Inc. (a baby product company) announced that it would be financing a
+The following year, Munchkin Inc. (a baby product company) announced that it would be financing a campaign against orcas in captivity, with the CEO pledging US\$1 million to help establish a seaside sanctuary for captive orcas.
+The Whale Sanctuary Project was established in May 2016.
+In addition, OneWhale, an NGO partnered with the municipality of Hammerfest, Norway, is working to establish the Norwegian Whale Reserve to provide a sanctuary for formerly captive whales and dolphins.